wmcbrine/tivodecode-ng/TiVo-Decrypt-Notes.md

     </salt>
     </license>

-type==1 is an encrypted copy of the TiVo XML metadata for this file.
+type == 1 is an encrypted copy of the TiVo XML metadata for this file.

 The encryption scheme used here is the metadata variant (see "Crytpo" below) of the Turing stream cipher.